jperryhouts/Tangler/docs/ABOUT.md

 The usual way to generate a pattern like that is with an incremental approach: start at some arbitrary pin, then add a single line at a time looking for the optimal next pin that gets your vector representation closer to the bitmap version.
 This works surprisingly well.
 I made a web app called [Raveler](https://jperryhouts.github.io/raveler/) that can convert any image into string art using that method.

-That algorithm takes ~200 milliseconds in native C++, and I got it to around 600 milliseconds in the browser using a C++ to wasm/javascript compiler.
+That algorithm takes ~600 milliseconds in native C++, and around 1 second in the web app.
+The app is compiled to WASM bytecode using a C++ to wasm/javascript compiler.
 I think it would be really cool to do this in real time with video or webcam input where 600ms per frame would be too slow.
 It seems like something a neural net would be really good at, since it's basically just a weird compression algorithm.

 The goal of this project is to train a neural network that will be able to generate similar string art representations of arbitrary images in real time.
 My plan is to convert a bunch of random images into line paths using the iterative approach I mentioned before, and train a neural net to generate similar patterns, using the original bitmap images as examples.